shingyeung/contrib/README.md

 su -
 ```

 And run all of these commands one at a time.
-Look for errors and do not proceed to next step if any [TODO: add common errors and fixes]
+Look for errors and do not proceed to next step if any.

+_[TODO: add common errors and fixes]_

 Some of these take a while to complete so be patient...
 ```
 apt-get update -y && apt-get upgrade -y